ldci/R3_tests/readme.md

 As I learn more about Rebol 3, I'll be adding different examples as I go along, so that you can benefit from them.

+Preferred way to report issues is using the [issues repository](https://github.com/ldci/R3_tests/issues).